MrRietz/ObjectOriented-PHP/PageBurn_7_0/README.md

-Anax-base
+Pageburn - Base
 ==================

 A boilerplate for smaller websites or webbapplications using PHP.

-Built by Mikael Roos
+Built by Robin Rietz

 License
 ------------------